Modeling quasielastic interactions of monoenergetic kaon decay-at-rest neutrinos: Future prospects for KDAR cross section measurements

 \section{Future prospects for KDAR cross section measurements}

 There are a number of existing and planned experiments that will be able to study the KDAR $\nu_\mu$-nucleus interaction.
 We describe these prospects in this section.

 In the near future, the MicroBooNE~\cite{uboone} and ICARUS~\cite{sbn} liquid argon time projection chamber (LArTPC) detectors, located about 102~m and 114~m from the NuMI beam absorber (discussed above), respectively, may be able to use their imaging and reconstruction capabilities to precisely isolate and measure the first monoenergetic $\nu_\mu$ interactions on $^{40}$Ar.
 This will likely require being able to reconstruct the few-10s-of-MeV hadronic part of the KDAR interaction products at some level, \textit{in addition} to the muon kinematics, towards a determination of the initial neutrino's direction.
-Direction reconstruction is important for these measurements in order to point the KDAR $\nu_\mu$ event candidates back to the absorber, given the substantial decay-in-flight neutrino background which mainly originates from the NuMI target station rather than the absorber.
+Direction reconstruction is important for these measurements in order to point the KDAR $\nu_\mu$ event candidates back to the absorber, given the substantial decay-in-flight neutrino background which mainly originates from the NuMI target station rather than the absorber~\cite{Spitz_xsec}.
+However, the pointing requirements for this purpose are very modest given the large angle between the target-station-to-detector vector (decay-in-flight background) and absorber-to-detector vector (KDAR signal).
+This angle is 110$^\circ$ for MicroBooNE, for example~\cite{Spitz_xsec}.
 Assuming production at the NuMI beam absorber at the level of 0.05~KDAR $\nu_\mu$ per proton-on-target (the NuMI target is 2.5~interaction lengths and 80\% of the power reaching the absorber is due to primary protons~\cite{NuMI_flux}, so we assume 7\% of all protons-on-target make it to the absorber 725~m downstream), corresponding to 0.7~KDAR $\nu_\mu$ per proton-on-absorber, and a KDAR $\nu_\mu$ cross section of $1.65\times10^{-39}~\mathrm{cm}^2$/neutron, consistent with the CRPA prediction described here, the 90~ton (470~ton) MicroBooNE (ICARUS) can expect 2300 (9400) events/10$^{21}$~POT.
 MicroBooNE has collected over 2$\times10^{21}$~POT from NuMI in both neutrino- and antineutrino-modes since data-taking began in late-2015, and ICARUS can expect 5-10$\times10^{20}$~POT/year from NuMI starting when data-taking begins in $\sim$2021.
+The LArTPC imaging capabilities of both MicroBooNE and ICARUS afford the ability to reconstruct $T_\mu$ and $\theta_\mu$, and therefore $q$ and $Q^2$, and aspects of the hadronic interaction as well, providing great power for differentiating between the various neutrino-nucleus interaction models discussed.